Nikolai-Mihailov/RestApi/README.md

 # RestApi
-This is a small and simple rest api server which is using JWT for authorization and authentication.
+This is a small and simple rest api server which is using JWT + email verification.
-All of the sensitive data in is exposed for the test purposes only.

 ## Project specifications
 * Nodejs v14+